Frezyx/group_button/README.md

 ```

 ### Can't easier to use
-Now you can use even simpler constructors to build your button groups.
+Now you can use even simpler constructors to build your button groups. <br>
 Example for a group with a single value selection
 ```dart
 GroupButton.radio(